 In 1997 she became a director and co-chair of Whistler’s Black Bear Task Team, which established and implemented a Black Bear Management Plan for the municipality of Whistler, B.C.
 The plan was developed to minimize human-bear conflicts through effective waste management, extensive educational programs, rigorous enforcement and a non-lethal bear management program.

-She was the major catalyst in building partnerships and alliances with key stakeholders, and she currently co-chairs the Whistler Bear Working Group.
-She has worked diligently to ensure bear-friendly management policies and to bear-proof Whistler's waste management system.
-She continues to advocate on behalf of bears and acts as the watchdog to ensure policies and management actions reflect the bear's best interests.
+She was the major catalyst in building partnerships and alliances with key stakeholders, and she currently co-chairs the Whistler’s Bear Advisory Committee.
+She has worked diligently to ensure bear-friendly management policies and to bear-proof Whistler’s waste management system.
+She continues to advocate on behalf of bears and acts as the watchdog to ensure policies and management actions reflect the bear’s best interests.

 As the executive director of GBS, Sylvia is responsible for overseeing day-to-day activities and maintaining the direction of the Society so that its mandate, goals and objectives are realized.
 She also participates in numerous workshops throughout B.C. as a speaker and provides consultations to other bear aware groups and communities interested in becoming BearSmart.

 She has authored many educational materials, including a non-lethal bear management training manual – Responding to Human-Bear Conflicts – that has been used as a reference by police officers and wildlife agencies throughout North America.
-Her new book A Whistler Bear Story was recently released; and BEAR~OLOGY: Fascinating Bear Facts, Tales & Trivia was released in the spring of 2009.
+In addition to her books A Whistler Bear Story and BEAR~OLOGY: Fascinating Bear Facts, Tales & Trivia, Joy of Bears was recently released.

 Sylvia is also a member of the International Association for Bear Research and Management (IBA) and attends their conferences representing the Society’s vision for coexistence.

 As a wildlife photographer and freelance writer, Sylvia spends most of her free time in the company of bears, observing and photographing their natural behaviour in the wild.